 - If the Third Runway is built, we would be even more significantly affected with incoming low-flying aircraft (at 2,000 – 3,000ft), 47 flights per hour (one every 1.5 minutes) and with all of the flights above the key 65-decibel level.
 There will be 17 departing flights per hour (one every 3.5 minutes), all above 65 decibels.

 Our work to challenge the development

-We continue to monitor developments, supporting the work of CHATR (Chiswick Against the Third Runway) and taking action when necessary.
+We continue to monitor developments, supporting the work of CHATR (Chiswick Against the Third Runway), keeping in touch with the No Third Runway Coalition, and taking action when necessary.
 We remain committed to supporting any further efforts to challenge this development, which represents such a significant threat to Bedford Park and Chiswick.

 Many questions are still unanswered, such as safety; reconciliation with air pollution limits; binding Climate Change targets; the economics of the project, including creating access to the airport, and the adequacy of the government’s proposed compensation scheme.

 We have continued to encourage members to respond to Heathrow Airport’s Airspace consultations, which will influence its proposals to the CAA for the development of the airspace of Chiswick and Bedford Park.
 We contacted members, summarising the key points and providing responses that the Society and CHATR suggested should be made to make the strongest case, and also submitted formal responses from the Society.